 Frequently asked questions about Cells for Life

 As a Cells for Life client, once the sample has been picked up at your bedside, we will let you know when it has safely arrived to the lab.
-Then you will receive an email or phone call within 5-6 business days after birth confirming that the sample has been processed and stored.
+Then you will receive an email within 5-6 business days after birth confirming that the sample has been processed and stored.
 If there is any missing information that we need, we will ask you to provide this at that time.

 At Cells for Life we store cord blood as a single unit.
 Currently there are no advantages to storing a sample in several units, as the entire sample would be used in a transplant.
 Should a smaller sample be needed, e.g. for amplification or for use in regenerative medicine, we can take out a small portion and continue to store the remainder.